Treode/store/client/DESIGN.md

 These max\_age and no\_cache values also appear in cache read method, though users do not directly provide those values.
 Users provide max\_age and no\_cache to the transaction constructor and transaction read method, and then the transaction read method in turn provides restricted values to the cache read method.

+### put

+    put (
+        condition_time: TxClock,
+        table: String,
+        value: JSON
+    ): TxClock
+        throws StaleException

+The put method sends the value to the DB server as a conditional PUT.
+If the server accepts the PUT, the put method also updates the cache to reflect the newly written value.
+Otherwise, the put method throws a stale exception, including the value timestamp from the rejection.

+This method exists for a client that wishes to skip the Transaction abstraction and PUT directly to the database.

+### delete

+    delete (
+        condition_time: TxClock,
+        table: String
+    ): TxClock
+        throws StaleException

+The delete method sends the request to the DB server as a conditional DELETE.
+If the server accepts the DELETE, the delete method also updates the cache to reflect the newly removed value.
+Otherwise, the delete method throws a stale exception, including the value timestamp from the rejection.

+This method exists for a client that wishes to skip the Transaction abstraction and DELETE directly on the database.

 ### write

     write (
         condition_time: TxClock,
         tx_view: (table, key) -> (op, value)
-    ): TxClock, throws StaleException
+    ): TxClock
+        throws StaleException, CollisionException

 The write method sends the [transaction’s view](#tx-view) to the DB server as a conditional batch write.
 If the server accepts the batch write, the write method also updates the cache to reflect the newly written values.
-Otherwise, the write method throws a stale exception, including the value timestamp in the DB that caused the write reject if it is available.
+Otherwise, the write method throws a stale exception or a collision exception as appropriate.

+This method exists to support the commit method in the Transaction abstraction.

 <a name="transaction"></a>